PX4/PX4-user_guide/en/flight_modes_fw/README.md

 Manual-Easy:

 - [Position](#position-mode) — Easiest and safest manual mode for vehicles that have a position fix/GPS.
+  The vehicle performs a [coordinated turn](https://en.wikipedia.org/wiki/Coordinated_flight) if the roll stick is non-zero, while the pitch stick controls the rate of ascent/descent.
-  Releasing sticks levels the vehicle and locks it to a straight flight path, even against wind.
+  If the sticks are released the vehicle levels out and holds a straight flight path, even against wind.
   Airspeed is actively controlled if an airspeed sensor is installed.
 - [Altitude](#altitude-mode) — Easiest and safest _non-GPS_ manual mode.
-  Releasing sticks levels the vehicle and maintain heading (unlike with position mode, wind can move the vehicle off the original track).
-  Airspeed is actively controlled if an airspeed sensor is installed.
+  The only difference compared to Position mode is that the pilot always directly controls the roll angle of the plane and there is no automatic course holding.
-- [Stabilized](#stabilized-mode) — Releasing the sticks levels the vehicle and maintains the horizontal posture.
+- [Stabilized](#stabilized-mode) — The pilot directly commands the roll and pitch angle and the vehicle keeps the setpoint until the sticks are moved again.
+  Thrust is directly set by the pilot.
+  Turn coordination is still handled by the controller.
+  Height and airspeed are not controlled, in particular it is the pilot's responsibility to not stall the vehicle.

 Manual-Acrobatic

 - [Acro](#acro-mode) — Manual mode for performing acrobatic maneuvers, such as rolls and flips, stalls and acrobatic figures.
-  Releasing the sticks stops the vehicle rotating in the roll, pitch, yaw axes, but does not otherwise stabilise the vehicle.
+  The roll, pitch, and yaw, sticks control the rate of angular rotation around the respective axes and throttle is passed directly to control allocation.
+When sticks are centered the vehicle will stop rotating, but remain in its current orientation (on its side, inverted, or whatever) and moving according to its current momentum.
 - [Manual](#manual-mode) — Hardest manual flight mode.
   This sends stick input directly to control allocation for "fully" manual control.
+  No sensor feedback is used to compensate for disturbances.

 Autonomous:
+All autonomous flight modes require a valid position estimate (GPS).
 Airspeed is actively controlled if an airspeed sensor is installed in any autonomous flight mode.
 - [Hold](#hold-mode) — Vehicle circles around the GPS hold position at the current altitude.
+  The mode can be used to pause a mission or to help regain control of a vehicle in an emergency.
+  It can be activated with a pre-programmed RC switch or the QGroundControl Pause button.
 - [Return](#return-mode) — Vehicle flies a clear path to land at a safe location.
   By default the destination is a mission landing pattern.
-  This requires a global position estimate (GPS).
+  The mode may be activated manually (via a pre-programmed RC switch) or automatically (i.e. in the event of a failsafe being triggered).
 - [Mission](#mission-mode) — Vehicle executes a [predefined mission/flight plan](../flying/missions.md) that has been uploaded to the flight controller.
-  This requires a global position estimate (GPS).
 - [Takeoff](#takeoff-mode) — Vehicle initiates the takeoff sequence using either _catapult/hand-launch mode_ or _runway takeoff mode_ (in the current direction).
 - [Land](#land-mode) — Vehicle initiates the [fixed-wing landing sequence](../flight_modes_fw/mission.md#mission-landing).
 - [Offboard](#offboard-mode) — Vehicle obeys attitude setpoints provided via MAVLink or ROS 2.